BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Fearful

-**ACTIVE/PASSIVE RULES**

-- **There is Always Hope** `ACTIVE` - Haleth has Attack 2 whilst he is within 6" of Aragorn.
+- **There is Always Hope** `ACTIVE`

+Haleth has Attack 2 whilst he is within 6" of Aragorn.

-- **Fight to the Last** `PASSIVE` - If at the start of the Fight Phase Haleth is Engaged in Combat, then for the duration of the Fight Phase Aragorn and other friendly Rohan Infantry models within 6" gain a bonus of +1 to their Fight Value.
+- **Fight to the Last** `PASSIVE`

+If at the start of the Fight Phase Haleth is Engaged in Combat, then for the duration of the Fight Phase Aragorn and other friendly Rohan Infantry models within 6" gain a bonus of +1 to their Fight Value.
 This benefit ends immediately if Haleth is slain.

 </div>